Better Than Organic?! 10 Great Reasons to Go Local!

 Our dependency on labels, ads and sophisticated marketing has become completely acceptable to us as a normal part of food sourcing.

 But is our deep disconnection to the food we toss into our shopping carts and bodies really normal?

 As Joel Salatin, American regenerative farming leader, says in his revelatory book Folks, This Ain't Normal (a favorite book of mine, BTW-- highly recommended!):

 “Don’t you find it odd that people will put more work into choosing their mechanic or house contractor than they will into choosing the person who grows their food?”

-For most of my life I never gave much thought to where my food came from.
-It was in the fridge or in a cupboard and then on the table; that's all that mattered.
+For most of my life I never gave thought to where my food came from.
+It was in the fridge or a cupboard and then on the table-- that's what mattered.

-What could be more valuable and trustworthy than a USDA certified organic sticker on an apple or piece of steak?
+What could be more valuable than a USDA certified organic sticker on an apple or piece of steak?
 I understood the hard work and integrity that went into earning that label.
 It meant my food was clean, free of chemicals and loaded with maximum nutrients.